Grand Canyon South Rim

 - Shuttle Rides are great for all ages.

-VIEWPOINTS AND PHOTOGRAPHY Viewpoints are abundant; each one offering a new and more impressive view than the last.
+Viewpoints are abundant; each one offering a new and more impressive view than the last.
 Breathtaking scenes of cliffs and the Grand Canyon colors, vistas and plateaus surround visitors coming from all around the world – most tourists bring cameras to record the views to remember their Grand Canyon Vacation.
 The beautiful Lookout Studio is one of the many fantastic works of architecture at the Grand Canyon South Rim that all visitors should take the time to visit.

 - Lookout Studio was created by Mary Elizabeth Jane Colter, the famed architect, who built many of the historical buildings of the Grand Canyon, including Hopi House and Hermits Rest.